JuliaLang/PrecompileTools.jl/docs/src/index.md

 In this case, the "top level" calls were fully inferrable, so there are no entries on this list that were called by runtime dispatch.
 Thus, here you could have gotten the same result with manual `precompile` directives.
-The key advantage of `Precompiler.@cache` is that it works even if the functions you're calling have runtime dispatch.
+The key advantage of `@compile_workload` is that it works even if the functions you're calling have runtime dispatch.

-Once you set up a block using `Precompiler`, try your package and see if it reduces the time to first execution, using the same workload you put inside the `Precompiler.@cache` block.
+Once you set up a block using `PrecompileTools`, try your package and see if it reduces the time to first execution, using the same workload you put inside the `@compile_workload` block.

 If you're happy with the results, you're done!
 If you want deeper verification of whether it worked as expected, or if you suspect problems, the [SnoopCompile package](https://github.com/timholy/SnoopCompile.jl) provides diagnostic tools.
-Potential sources of trouble include invalidation (diagnosed with `SnoopCompileCore.@snoopr` and related tools) and omission of intended calls from inside the `Precompiler.@cache` block (diagnosed with `SnoopCompileCore.@snoopi_deep` and related tools).
+Potential sources of trouble include invalidation (diagnosed with `SnoopCompileCore.@snoopr` and related tools) and omission of intended calls from inside the `@compile_workload` block (diagnosed with `SnoopCompileCore.@snoopi_deep` and related tools).

 !!! note
-    `Precompiler.@cache` works by monitoring type-inference.
-If the code was already inferred prior to `Precompiler.@cache` (e.g., from prior usage), you might omit any external methods that were called via runtime dispatch.
+    `@compile_workload` works by monitoring type-inference.
+If the code was already inferred prior to `@compile_workload` (e.g., from prior usage), you might omit any external methods that were called via runtime dispatch.

-    You can use multiple `Precompiler.@cache` blocks if you need to interleave "setup" code with code that you want precompiled.
+    You can use multiple `@compile_workload` blocks if you need to interleave `@setup_workload` code with code that you want precompiled.
     You can use `@snoopi_deep` to check for any (re)inference when you use the code in your package.
-    To fix any specific problems, you can combine `Precompiler.@cache` with manual `precompile` directives.
+    To fix any specific problems, you can combine `@compile_workload` with manual `precompile` directives.

 ## Tutorial: local "Startup" packages